Frequently Asked Questions – Probate in New Zealand

 Probate is generally needed when the deceased held assets in their sole name, such as land or property, or when a bank requires it.
 Until 23 September 2025 most institutions require probate if the value at any single institution exceeds $15,000.
 From 24 September 2025 this statutory threshold increases to $40,000, although individual banks may still apply lower internal limits.

-The High Court filing fee is currently about $260.
+The High Court filing fee is currently about $269.
 Professional fees vary with complexity; fixed-fee options can reduce uncertainty.
-For detailed cost breakdowns, see our probate fees guide or use our cost calculator.

 All NZ probate applications are filed with the Wellington High Court Probate Registry.